 One of the things to see in Amsterdam is the Anne Frank House.

 Unfortunately, taking photos inside isn’t allowed.
 This is the exterior of the house.
 Understandably so, this was a very emotional experience but one well worth seeing.
 There’s an audio guide to give you the accounts of what happened in every room of the house and many of the original artifacts can be seen.

 At the end of the experience, you can visit the gift shop.
 Since I had already read the book in English in school, I purchased a copy in Spanish.
 My first book in Spanish, I am currently reading through it and enjoying it for the second time!

 Be sure to get your Amsterdam City Card online before you go.
 It gets you free public transportation, free entry to some of Amsterdam’s top attractions and includes a canal cruise!
 A canal cruise is a perfect way to see the city.
 You can see everything from the Walter Süskind Drawbridge, one of eight drawbridges in Amsterdam…

 and my favorite, the Bridge of 15 Bridges.
 This is the only place in Amsterdam where you can see up to 15 bridges at once!

 Don’t miss a photo-op of the iconic sign located behind the Rijksmuseum in Museum Square.
-As you can see, the fall colors are beautiful!
+As you can see, Amsterdam in the fall is beautiful!